Taxation in South Africa: Mining lease and ownership Taxes

 Taxes on mining leases and ownership are calculated at different rates for the various mining activities.

 Mining royalties

 Royalties are paid to the owner of the land on which mining is taking place, which in a few cases is the government.
 The royalties used to be negotiated and were usually in the 1-3% range.
 In the 2020/21 Budget Royalties taxes are imposed at 15% on the gross amount of royalties payable to non-residents.

-Municipal Property Rates
+Municipal rates

-On 2 July 2005 the Local Government Municipal Property Rates Act 6 of 2004 was implemented.
-Municipalities determine both the value of the property and the rate at which it is taxed.
-Each municipality may determine its own rates and exclusion criteria.
+On 2 July 2005, the Municipal Property Rates Act No 6 of 2004 was implemented.
+Municipalities determine both the value of the property (through assessments which must take place every four to five years) and the rate at which it is taxed (which is published in Rates Tariff Sheets).
+Each municipality may determine its own rates and exclusion criteria, which it sets in rates bylaws.

 Provisional tax

 Provisional tax is an estimation of total taxable income for the year.
 A provisional taxpayer cannot be a deceased estate and is any person who either: